carteb/carte-blanche/README.md

 ### Utils

 We have some shared utils, which we use in both the client and some plugins in the `utils/` folder.
-They are published separately, and have their own building, testing and linting process.
+We publish them separately, and they have their own building, testing and linting process.
 Develop them using TDD (test driven development) by running `npm run test -- --watch` in the `utils/` folder.

 ## Structure